Chefs Notes

 Making the Chicken Parmesan

-Okay, now that we have our marinara sauce and our pesto sauce made and out of the way, it is time to focus on the chicken.
-To make two sandwiches, I used one chicken breast.
-Pretty economical.
-I took the chicken tender off the underside of the breast (The tender is that part that kind of hangs off the breast.
-It’s what breaded chicken tenders are made of.)
+I took the chicken tender off the underside of the breast (the tender is that part that kind of hangs off the breast -- it's what breaded chicken tenders are made of).
 Then, I used the flat side of a meat mallet to pound the chicken about an eighth of an inch thick.
 I sliced the chicken breast into thirds giving me four pieces in total with the tender.
-If you don’t have a meat mallet you can just whack the chicken a few times with a heavy pot or rolling pin.
+If you don't have a meat mallet you can just whack the chicken a few times with a heavy pot or rolling pin.

 Breading The Chicken Parmesan

-For the flour, I used Bob’s Red Mill All-Purpose Gluten-Free Flour.
-The breadcrumbs are Presidents Choice Gluten-Free Bread Crumbs.
+Dip each piece of chicken in the flour, then the egg, then the breadcrumbs and set aside.
+For the flour, I used Bob's Red Mill All-Purpose Gluten-Free Flour.
+The breadcrumbs are President's Choice Gluten-Free Bread Crumbs.

 Cooking The Chicken Parm

-Heat a large frying pan over medium-high heat, then add in 2 tbsp of olive oil and 2 tbsp of butter.
-Once the butter starts to foam and bubble add in the chicken.
-Cook the chicken for about two minutes per side or until they are golden brown.
-You can either drain the oil out of the pan and put it in a 350°F oven or take the chicken out of the pan, put them in a small roasting pan and put them in the oven that way for twelve minutes.
+You can either drain the oil out of the pan and put it in a 350 degrees F oven, or take the chicken out of the pan, put them in a small roasting pan and put them in the oven that way for twelve minutes.
 I suggest transferring the chicken to a second pan.
 That way, you can use the frying pan, as you will see in the next section, to toast the bread.

 The Bread

-While the chicken is cooking combine 1 tbsp of pesto with 2 tbsp of softened butter.
+While the chicken is cooking combine 1 tablespoon of pesto with 2 tablespoon of softened butter.
 Mix well then spread on two Kinnikinnick Gluten-Free Hotdog buns (or whatever bun you want to use) and toast on medium heat in the pan you cooked the chicken in until the bread is golden brown.
 Make sure to drain the oil out of the chicken pan before toasting the bread.

 Making the Chicken Parmesan Sandwich

-Once the chicken is cooked, take it out of the oven and turn the broiler on to high.
-Take about 1 cup of the marinara sauce and mix in 1 tbsp of the pesto sauce.
-If you made the marinara sauce ahead of time, heat it up in the microwave for a minute before using it.
-The sauce doesn’t have to be crazy hot, but you don’t want it to be cold either.
 Spread a spoonful of the sauce on the bread, then top it with a piece of the chicken.
 Put the bread in the roasting pan, top the chicken with more marinara, then mozzarella cheese.
 Put the chicken parm sandwiches in the oven just until the cheese has melted.
 Watch carefully because the broiler can burn things very quickly.
 Once the cheese has melted, take the sandwiches out of the oven, fold them together to make two sandwiches and serve.

 If you want to give this sandwich an extra boost of awesomeness, you can put a slice of prosciutto and a few basil leaves between the chicken layers.
 Either way, it is a delicious sandwich.
 The only problem I had with it was that I didn't make enough of them.
 Serve the sandwich with a salad so that you don't feel too guilty about eating something so decadent.